Find policy citations for scholarly articles cited in policy using DOIs and other unique identifiers and by institutional affiliation

 Search using other identifiers

-You can also search for scholarly articles using PMIDs, ISBNs, or ORCID in the main dashboard search box or the ‘Search scholarly articles’ screen.
+You can also search for policy citations using other unique identifiers such as PMIDs, ISBNs, or ORCIDs.
+Users can search from the main dashboard or from the ‘Scholarly Articles’ search.

 Search results